Education Research Current About VU Amsterdam NL

 Individual research project

-During the programme, you will conduct a five-month substantial individual research project.
-This project can be conducted within the labs of our own faculty or in a clinical practice, such as one that is part of the VU Science Network.
+During the programme, you will conduct a substantial individual research project.
+This project can be conducted within the labs of our own faculty or in a clinical practice, such as one that is part of the MSG Science Network.
 You can also choose to conduct your research project abroad.
 Regardless of where you decide to conduct your internship, you will be supervised by an experienced member of our academic staff.

 Optional: Become a qualified lecturer in higher education